-The total protein test measures the total amount of two classes of proteins found in the fluid portion of your blood: albumin and globulin.
+The total protein test measures the total amount of two classes of proteins found in the fluid portion of your blood.
+These are albumin and globulin.

 The normal range is 6.0 to 8.3 gm/dL (grams per deciliter).